theintern/intern-tutorial/README.md

 [![Intern](https://theintern.io/images/intern-v4.svg)](https://github.com/theintern/intern/)

 In this tutorial we will walk through how to set up Intern and how to write tests and run tests.
-This repository contains a very basic Hello World demo “application” that we’ll be using as an example to build on.
+This repository contains a basic Hello World demo “application” that we’ll be using as an example to build on.
 In order to complete this tutorial, you will need the following:

 * A Bourne-compatible shell, like bash or zsh (or knowledge of how to execute equivalent commands in your environment)
 * [Git](https://git-scm.com/)